 Results: The adherence intervention is expected to produce an additional 0.19 QALYs and cost savings of £64,078 per patient.
 Across all analyses, the intervention dominated current care.
 Over a 5-year period, the intervention is expected to generate cost savings of £49.5million for the estimated 2,979 CF patients with Pseudomonas aeruginosa currently aged 16 or above in the UK.
 If applied to a broader population of adult CF patients receiving any nebulised therapy, the expected savings could be considerably greater.

 Conclusions: The adherence intervention is expected to produce additional health gains at a lower cost than current CF care.
 The economic analysis should however be revisited upon completion of the full RCT.
+More generally, the analysis suggests that considerable gains could be accrued through the implementation of adherence interventions which shift care from expensive hospital-based rescue to community-based prevention.

 KEY POINTS FOR DECISION-MAKERS